sjbennett123/vindalebynight/content/current_writeups/Tarrashing Through the Woods/_index.md

 outcomes: The PCs track the Tarrasch assassins to their camp

 number_of_cast_members: all
-Roles: Zal Crowgem- Vindale City Guard Tracker (optional), Off screen and ready- The rest, Tarrasch Black Pawns
+Roles: Zal Crowgem- Vindale City Guard Tracker (optional), Off screen and ready- The rest, Tarrasch Black Pawns Fighters

 props: colored squares of paper, stapler, staples
 makeup: